joeyguerra/juphjacs/ARCHITECTURE.md

 ## Overview

 juphjacs is a static site generator with hot-reload capabilities.
-The architecture is organized into three main layers:
+The architecture is organized into layers:

-1. **Domain Layer** - Core business entities and logic
+1. **Domain Layer** - Core entities and logic
-2. **Application Layer** - Application services, plugins, and orchestration
+2. **Application Layer** - Services and orchestration
-3. **Infrastructure Layer** - Technical implementations (file I/O, templates, markdown)
+3. **Infrastructure Layer** - Adapters and technical implementations
+4. **Policy Layer** - Classification and processing policies
+5. **HTTP Handling** - Chain-of-responsibility request handling

 ## Directory Structure